Psynicolas/psynicolas.github.io/README.md

 My core theoretical framework includes:

-* 🧠 **Cognitive Psychology:** Understanding how people think, perceive, remember, and learn.
+* **Cognitive Psychology:** Understanding how people think, perceive, remember, and learn.
-* 🤝 **Experiential Learning:** Emphasizing learning through direct experience and reflection.
+* **Experiential Learning:** Emphasizing learning through direct experience and reflection.
-* 👨‍👩‍👧‍👦 **Social Learning:** Focusing on learning from others in a social context.
+* **Social Learning:** Focusing on learning from others in a social context.
-* 🏗️ **Constructivism:** Believing learners construct knowledge actively from their experiences.
+* **Constructivism:** Believing learners construct knowledge actively from their experiences.
-* 🌟 **Multiple Intelligences & SEL:** Recognizing diverse forms of intelligence and the importance of socio-emotional learning.
+* **Multiple Intelligences & SEL:** Recognizing diverse forms of intelligence and the importance of socio-emotional learning.
-* 🚀 **Self-Efficacy Theory:** Highlighting the belief in one's capacity to succeed in specific situations.
+* **Self-Efficacy Theory:** Highlighting the belief in one's capacity to succeed in specific situations.
-* 🎯 **Motivation Theory:** Exploring what drives learners and sustains their engagement.
+* **Motivation Theory:** Exploring what drives learners and sustains their engagement.
-* 🧑‍🎓 **Andragogy:** Principles tailored for adult learning and development.
+* **Andragogy:** Principles tailored for adult learning and development.
-* 🗣️ **Critical Pedagogy:** Encouraging learners to challenge and transform oppressive structures.
+* 🗣**Critical Pedagogy:** Encouraging learners to challenge and transform oppressive structures.

 ---